marnec/ML/docs/pages/ML-45-DeepLearningRNN3.md

 One of the field of machine learning being revolutionized by RNN is Natural Language Processing (NLP), a classically complex task due to the very changeling nature of language and the nuances in its meaning.
 One the key concepts helping with NLP-related tasks is **word embeddings**, a representation for words that let an algorithm learn analogies (e.g. man is to woman, as king is to queen).

 ## Word embedding intuition
+The term **word embedding** and **word vector** are used interchangeably in the literature and they both refer to encoding a word as a series of coordinates that position the word close to thematically related words and far from thematically unrelated words in a high-dimensional feature space.
 ### Word representation
 Up until this point we have been representing words with a vocabulary vector $V$ of a fixed size (let's say 10,000 words) with a word represented by a one-hot vector of size $|V|$